Home / Power Blog / POWER BLOG #17: Sinner’s Prayer vs. Savior’s Plan, 11-18-18

-Yet many others scoff at the notion that a God of love is going to burn them forever if they don’t follow the preachers instructions and publicly recite a “Sinner’s Prayer.”
-This so-called prayer is preceded by a feeling of conviction over wrongdoing and then an admission that you are a sinner who is separated from God.
-After establishing that fact, you proclaim that Jesus is the Savior and invite Him to come into your life.
+So what’s the deal?
+Is God, who is described by one word, “LOVE,” going to burn forever people whom He created if they don’t follow the preachers instructions and publicly recite a “Sinner’s Prayer?”
+Perhaps you have heard of such a prayer, which involves admitting that you are a sinner who is separated from God, declaring that you are sorry for your sins, then proclaiming that Jesus is Lord and inviting Him to come into your life.

 Let’s consider the parable called The Lost Sheep.
 It includes the word repent, but so much more;